trozware/troznet/_posts/2013-02-27-a-knights-move-1-3.md

   - knight's move
   - chess
   - mac
+macappname: A Knight's Move
+macappimage: /icons/KnightsMove128.png
+macappdesc: A puzzle game where you have to move your knight across a board to a target square using the same movements as a knight in chess.
 ---

 **UPDATE:** September 2016 - A Knight's Move for iOS is no longer available.<br>